Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/

 == Upgrade Notice ==
-* 1.14.3: Various tweaks and small improvements - recommended update for all
+* 1.14.4: Various small fixes and tweaks and internal improvements - recommended update for all